thelulzy/Pax-Dei-Notes/content/T1F/CB2_Couple.md

 Part of a cross puzzle, leading to pointing to the center of the egg on the woman's kneepad.
 This was unsolved until revealed in a [message from Rob](https://discord.com/channels/1008696016318513243/1011929497139953744/1152988352400855091).

+There is an unfound "A." which is presumed to also be in this image, to the left of the woman's Namatama kneepad.
+#Unsolved

 # 2) ...pis
 Believed to be "lapis", confirmation in a [message 👀'd by Rob](https://discord.com/channels/1008696016318513243/1011929497139953744/1125511330305150977).